dotnet/AspNetCore.Docs/aspnetcore/test/integration-tests.md

 Web host configuration can be created independently of the test classes by inheriting from `WebApplicationFactory` to create one or more custom factories:

 1. Inherit from `WebApplicationFactory` and override <xref:Microsoft.AspNetCore.Mvc.Testing.WebApplicationFactory%601.ConfigureWebHost%2A>.
-The <xref:Microsoft.AspNetCore.Hosting.IWebHostBuilder> allows the configuration of the service collection with <xref:Microsoft.AspNetCore.Hosting.IStartup.ConfigureServices%2A>:
+The <xref:Microsoft.AspNetCore.Hosting.IWebHostBuilder> allows the configuration of the service collection with [`IWebHostBuilder.ConfigureServices`](xref:Microsoft.AspNetCore.Hosting.IWebHostBuilder.ConfigureServices%2A)

    [!code-csharp[](~/../AspNetCore.Docs.Samples/test/integration-tests/IntegrationTestsSample/tests/RazorPagesProject.Tests/CustomWebApplicationFactory.cs?name=snippet1)]

-   Database seeding in the [sample app](https://github.com/dotnet/AspNetCore.Docs/tree/main/aspnetcore/test/integration-tests/samples) is performed by the `InitializeDbForTests` method.
+   Database seeding in the [sample app](https://github.com/dotnet/AspNetCore.Docs.Samples/tree/main/test/integration-tests/IntegrationTestsSample) is performed by the `InitializeDbForTests` method.
 The method is described in the [Integration tests sample: Test app organization](#test-app-organization) section.

-   The SUT's database context is registered in its `Startup.ConfigureServices` method.
-The test app's `builder.ConfigureServices` callback is executed *after* the app's `Startup.ConfigureServices` code is executed.
-The execution order is a breaking change for the [Generic Host](xref:fundamentals/host/generic-host) with the release of ASP.NET Core 3.0.
+   The SUT's database context is registered in `Program.cs`.
+The test app's `builder.ConfigureServices` callback is executed *after* the app's `Program.cs` code is executed.
 To use a different database for the tests than the app's database, the app's database context must be replaced in `builder.ConfigureServices`.

-   For SUTs that still use the [Web Host](xref:fundamentals/host/web-host), the test app's `builder.ConfigureServices` callback is executed *before* the SUT's `Startup.ConfigureServices` code.
-The test app's `builder.ConfigureTestServices` callback is executed *after*.

    The sample app finds the service descriptor for the database context and uses the descriptor to remove the service registration.
 Next, the factory adds a new `ApplicationDbContext` that uses an in-memory database for the tests.